jtumale1/FTPClientServer/README.md

 Date: February 5th, 2016
 Compilation Instructions:
 Nike: Makefile included.
--Run 'Make' in directory
+-Run 'make' in directory

--One window: 'java Server 60000'
+Run instructions
--One window: 'java Client 59000'
+-One window: 'java Server portnumber'
--Program Running
+-One window: 'java Client hostname portnumber' -Program Running

-Eclipse: Run Configurations
+Clean instructions
-Server - [port number]
+-run $make clean

-Client - [port number]
+Note:
-New console, program running
+- check documentation in source code for additional information

 This project was done in its entirety by Montana Wong, Justin Tumale, and Matthew Haneburger.
 We hereby state that we have not received unauthorized help of any form.